core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 A publisher can delete a topic-data resource by making a CoAP DELETE request on the topic-data resource (which is hosted at the "topic-data" URI).

-On success, the broker returns a successful response (typically 2.02 Deleted).
+On success, the broker returns a 2.02 (Deleted) response.
 Since CoAP DELETE is idempotent, a publisher retransmitting a DELETE request for an already-deleted topic-data resource may receive a 4.04 (Not Found) response, which can be considered a successful deletion.

 When a topic-data resource is deleted, the topic is then set back to the HALF CREATED state as per {{topic-lifecycle}} awaiting for a publisher to publish and set the topic to FULLY CREATED state where clients can subscribe and read the topic-data.
 All existing subscribers are removed from the list of observers of the topic-data resource by sending a final 4.04 (Not Found) response as per {{Section 3.2 of RFC7641}}.
 The "topic-data" property in the topic configuration remains unchanged, but no new subscription to topic-data nor reading of data is allowed.